 Natural Features The property is located in the original townsite of Lawrence.
 The environs consist of platted lots on relatively flat ground.
-There were no significant natural features in the environs of the subject property except the natural ravine (now Watson Park) that separated this residential area from the commercial downtown.
+There were no significant natural features in the environs of the subject property.

-Property Boundaries and Ownership Patterns The area surrounding 627 Ohio Street platted into typical original townsite lots of 50 ft by 117 feet.
+Property Boundaries and Ownership Patterns The area surrounding 1040 New Hampshire Street is platted into typical original townsite lots of 50 ft by 117 feet.
 The property ownership changed during the period of significance.
 However, the traditional pattern of multiple property owners within the environs has remained constant over the period of significance.

 Land Use Patterns and Zoning Land use on in the surrounding area during the period of significance was primarily single family residential.
-Downtown Lawrence was not in the immediate environs of the property but with in close proximity.
-A zoning ordinance plan was enacted in June of 1926.
-The subject property was zoned for residential use with the 1926 zoning ordinance.
+The commercial uses of Massachusetts Street were encroaching into the immediate environs by 1889.

 Circulation Patterns The streets in the area reflect the traditional grid pattern of the original town site.
+During the period just after the construction of the structure the streets were not paved.
 With the introduction of the automobile at the turn of the century, streets began to be paved with brick.
 The brick-paved streets typically had stone curbs.
 Garages were located on the rear of the lot lines and accessed from the alley.
 Sidewalks were typically constructed of brick, with a few areas of stone slab paving.